qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 ...........................

 From the Layers panel, you have shortcuts to easily and quickly edit the layer rendering.
-Right-click on a vector layer and select :guilabel:`Styles -->` in the list in order to:
+Right-click on a vector layer and select :menuselection:`Styles -->` in the list in order to:

 * see the currently applied :ref:`styles <manage_custom_style>` to the layer.
 In case you defined many styles for the layer, you can switch from one to another